Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/MultiKernel/README.md

 Total Throughput -->     951.67 Msps
 ```

-This architecture achieves very close to 1 Gsps performance.
+This architecture achieves close to 1 Gsps performance.
 It is slightly less because of the number of cycles spent for initialization when the kernels are called (the quiet zones in the output graph).
 This performance increases when the frame length is increased.

 ## License